michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 3. Every thing, therefore, which they tell you to observe, observe and do; but after their practices do not act; for they say, and do not.

-4. And they bind heavy burdens, and lay them on the shoulders of men, but theythemselves with their fingers are not willing to touch them.
+4. And they bind heavy burdens, and lay them on the shoulders of men, but they

-5. And all their works they do that they may be seen of men; for they widen their tephillin,Phylakteries; called as above, from the Chaldee tephilla, " prayer."
-For their formation and uses, see the commentators. and lengthen the fringes of their waving vestments,Martuto; vestis tremula: from the Chaldee rethath, tremuit.
+5. And all their works they do that they may be seen of men; for they widen their tephillin,

 6. and love the chief reclining-places at evening feasts, and the highest seats in synagogues,

-7. and the shaloma in public places, and to be called of men Râbi.my Master.
+7. and the shaloma in public places, and to be called of men Râbi.

 8. But be you not called Râbi: for One is your Master; but all ye are brethren.

-9. And call no man AbâFather. to you upon earth: for One is your Father, who is in heaven.
+9. And call no man Abâ

-10. Neither be ye called Medabronee:Guides. for One is your Guide,-the Meshicha.
+10. Neither be ye called Medabronee:

 11. But he who is great among you, let him be your servitor.